-Early Years - Teaching Assistant/First Aider to clean child and then inform the site team who will assist in clearing up.
+Early Years - Teaching Assistant/First Aider to clean child and then inform caretaker who will assist in clearing up.

-Pre Prep - Teaching Assistant/First Aider to clean child and then inform the site team who will assist in clearing up.
+Pre Prep - Teaching Assistant/First Aider to clean child and then inform caretaker who will assist in clearing up.

-Prep - Teaching Assistant/Welfare Co-ordinator/First Aider to clean child and then inform the site team who will assist in clearing up.
+Prep - Teaching Assistant/Welfare Co-ordinator/First Aider to clean child and then inform the caretaker who will assist in clearing up.